mydata-sdk/mydata-docs/flow_diag/README.md

 # Flow diagrams

-This folder contains flow diagrams for MyData Architecture.
+This folder contains flow diagrams for technical specifications of the MyData reference architecture.